 - News & Events

 How should we be rethinking hunger?
-This is a biweekly, New Mexico Out-of-School Time podcast about people who are making change in our food system.
-Each month, Sophia Rose, NMOST Meals VISTA, will be having critical conversations with guests from the nonprofit world that have a distinct approach to the issue of food insecurity.
+This is a limited, New Mexico Out-of-School Time podcast about people who are making change in our food system.
+This collection of stories and view points finds Sophia Rose, former NMOST Meals VISTA, having critical conversations with guests from the nonprofit world that have a distinct approach to the issue of food insecurity.
 The goal is to meet people where they stand, facilitate a thought-provoking discussion for you to listen to (and weigh in on), and coordinate these local “knowledges” to fight for a better food system and future.

 How should we be rethinking hunger?
-The "Rethinking Hunger" podcast from the New Mexico Out-of-School Time Network invites you to join in on critical conversations with thought leaders on the issue of food insecurity.
-Hosted by Sophia Rose, NMOST Meals VISTA and food systems thinker, and coming to all of your podcast platforms in the near future.
-This informative, interview-based podcast is sure to leave you with a greater resolve to make change.
+The limited "Rethinking Hunger" podcast from the New Mexico Out-of-School Time Network invites you to join in on critical conversations with thought leaders on the issue of food insecurity.
+Hosted by Sophia Rose, former NMOST Meals VISTA and food systems thinker, this informative, interview-based podcast is sure to leave you with a greater resolve to make change.

 Rethinking Hunger, Ep.
 9: Join Sophia in conversation with Donne and Emily from the New Mexico Acequia Association and find out how this particular context challenges our dominant thinking about resources, sustains traditional farming methods, and inspires children and youth.

 Rethinking Hunger, Ep.
 8: Join Sophia in conversation with Ben Rasmussen, Program Specialist at the National Center for Frontier Communities and learn about the unique opportunities anch challenges that frontier communities face in confronting the issue of food insecurity.